RickRacc/immigrow/IDB.ai.md

 I adopted AI suggestions that aligned with established patterns in my codebase, particularly those involving Bootstrap styling and React component structure.
 However, I adapted these suggestions to fit my specific data model and project requirements.
-I ignored overly complex suggestions that would have made the code harder to maintain, instead focusing on clean, data-driven approaches that would scale naturally with my JSON files.
+I ignored overly complex suggestions that would have made the code harder to maintain, instead focusing on clean approaches that would scale naturally with my JSON files.
 I also prioritized suggestions that maintained consistency across all three models (events, organizations, resources).